Colleges and Schools

 Fisheries and Ocean Sciences

-For undergraduate degrees, CFOS offers a minor and a Bachelor of Arts in fisheries, a Bachelor of Science in fisheries and marine sciences and minors in marine science and fisheries.
-Fieldwork and internship opportunities are available to undergraduate students through cooperating tribal, state and federal agencies, nonprofit entities and industry fishery partners.
-Undergraduate fisheries and marine sciences majors are prepared for graduate study or to enter management, private industry or other fields.
+The undergraduate degrees offered by CFOS are a bachelor of science in fisheries and marine science, a bachelor of arts in fisheries, and minors in fisheries and in marine science.
+Fieldwork and internship opportunities are available to undergraduate students through cooperating tribal, state, and federal agencies, nonprofit entities and fishing industry partners, as well as various field courses and faculty projects.
+Undergraduate fisheries and marine sciences majors are prepared for graduate study or to work in management, private industry or other fields.

-Graduate degrees offered by CFOS include a Master of Science and doctoral degrees in oceanography, marine biology and fisheries and a non-thesis Master of Marine Studies (M.M.S.).
-In addition, CFOS offers a Master in Marine Policy (M.M.P.) degree jointly with UAS.
-Graduate students prepare for careers in university research and education, or research or management with tribal, state and federal agencies and private industry.
-As part of their degree programs, graduate students conduct research in collaboration with faculty, often in remote locations around Alaska and beyond.
+Graduate degrees offered by CFOS include master of science and doctoral degrees in oceanography, marine biology, and fisheries, and a non-thesis Master of Marine Studies.
+In addition, CFOS offers a Master of Marine Policy degree jointly with the University of Alaska Southeast and contributes to the College of Business and Security Management's BLUE MBA Degree.
+As part of their degree program, graduate students conduct research in collaboration with faculty, often in remote locations around Alaska and beyond.
+Graduate students prepare for careers in university research and education, or research or management with private industry or tribal, state and federal agencies.

-Education, research and extension work on freshwater and marine systems are conducted by the departments that make up CFOS.
-The Institute of Marine Science, with major laboratory facilities in Fairbanks and Seward, focuses on oceanographic and marine biological research.
+Education, research and extension work on freshwater and marine systems are conducted by the departments that make up CFOS: Fisheries, Marine Biology, and Oceanography.
+The Troth Yeddha' Campus in Fairbanks focuses on oceanographic and marine biological research.
+The Juneau Center focuses on fisheries research and education.
+The Seward Marine Center primarily supports oceanographic research.
 The Kasitsna Bay Laboratory, near Homer, is the site for coastal research on intertidal and subtidal communities.
-The Juneau Center focuses on fisheries research and education.
-CFOS also operates the oceanographic vessel Sikuliaq, a global-class research vessel designed to work in the ice-laden waters of polar regions.
-The Sikuliaq is based in Seward.
+CFOS operates the 261-foot oceanographic vessel Sikuliaq, a global-class research vessel designed to work in the ice-laden waters of polar regions that is based in Seward.
+CFOS also operates the 40-foot R/V Nanuq for smaller-scale projects based out of Seward.

 For more information, visit the CFOS website or call 907-474-7210.